SibagatullinRinatR/todo-server/README.md

 Once PostgreSQL is set up with these credentials, follow these steps:

-1. Run `npm init` to initialize the project.
+1. Run `npm install` to install the dependencies to the local node_modules folder.
 2. Execute `npm run dev` to start the `todo-server` application.

 These commands will set up and run the `todo-server` application for further development and testing.